ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install copy/_index.md

 ## First: Don't panic

-Upgrading Butler SOS is usually a smooth process.
+Upgrading Butler SOS is usually a smooth process:

+- Get the new version from the assets section on the [download page](https://github.com/ptarmiganlabs/butler-sos/releases).
+Extract the ZIP file.
+- Back up your existing Butler SOS configuration file.
+- Edit the configuration file to match the new version's requirements.
+- Stop the Butler SOS process/service.
-Stop the service, replace the Butler SOS binary with the new version, start the service.
-Done.
+- Replace the Butler SOS binary with the new version.
+- Start the process/service.
+- 🥳 Celebrate!

+If the above works as intended, the downtime will be on the order of a minute or less.

 There are a few things to consider though: